+We design a baseline framework, via prompting, that systematically breaks down the task into intermediate ones, revealing essential insights about the most needed capabilities.
+Our findings show that GPT-4~\citep{openai2023gpt4} (the best-evaluated model) still underperforms when increasing games' difficulty.
+Furthermore, GPT-4 agents can get higher rewards compared to GPT-3.5~\citep{brown2020language} ones when assigned the same role in a mixed population simulation, hinting at potential \emph{fairness} and disparity considerations when users use models with varying capabilities as assistants.
+Some open-source models (Llama2/3 70b~\cite{touvron2023llama,llama3} and Mixtral~\cite{jiang2024mixtral}) outperform GPT-3.5 and the latest version of Gemini~\cite{team2023gemini}.

+Moreover, our complex environment enables us to study agents' dynamics in unbalanced and adversarial setups, a critical aspect of autonomous agents.
+We show that agents can be steered toward greediness or manipulation, \emph{altering other} compromising agents' behaviors, which may reward the greedy agent's demands more highly.
+The adversarial agent may also create a \emph{coalition} against a target agent, etc. These attacks are broadly useful for AI safety research to study AI manipulation and deception~\cite{park2023ai}, alignment of multi-agent systems, and actions driven by an assigned persona~\cite{andreas2022language,shanahan2023role}.

-Our work takes a step toward using complex interactive games to evaluate LLMs negotiation capabilities, the potential for manipulation, and possible future robustification, building on previous work of using text-based games as a practical testbed~\citep{pan2023rewards,zhou2023cast,hendrycks2022would}.
-To foster future research, we will make our toolkit of games and code publicly available at \url{https://github.com/S-Abdelnabi/LLM-Deliberation}
+In summary, our work provides several complex and interactive negotiation games as an evolving benchmark to test LLMs' capabilities, the potential for manipulation, and future robustification.
+To foster future research, we will release our toolkit of diverse games, code platform, and transcripts.